-The Tenderer is expected to examine all instructions, forms, terms, and specifications in the Tender Documents and to furnish with its Proposal all information and documentation as is required by the Tender Documents.
+The Investor is expected to examine all instructions, forms, terms, and specifications in the Tender Documents and to furnish with its Proposal all information and documentation as is required by the Tender Documents.

 Clarification of Tender Documents and Pre-Proposal Meetings

-A Tenderer requiring any clarification of any part of the Tender Documents shall submit such request for clarification to Tender Committee in writing, at [insert designated electronic address in the form of an electronic document signed with an electronic signature issued under Law no. 124/2022 on electronic identification services and trust services.
+An Investor requiring any clarification of any part of the Tender Documents shall submit such request for clarification to Tender Committee in writing, at [insert designated electronic address in the form of an electronic document scanned or signed with an electronic signature issued under Law no. 124/2022 on electronic identification services and trust services.

 The Tender Committee will respond to all requests for clarification, provided that such requests are submitted by the deadline set out in [Appendix 16].

-The Tender Committee will publish its response to all Tenderers including a description of the request for clarification, but without identifying its source, through the [insert appropriate designated website link];
+The Tender Committee will publish its response to all Investors including a description of the request for clarification, but without identifying its source, through the [insert appropriate designated website link];

 Should the response result in changes to the Tender Documents, the Tender Committee shall amend the Tender Documents following the procedure under Article 10 and publish via [insert appropriate designated website link]

-The Tenderer’s designated representatives are invited to attend a pre-Tender meeting.
+The Investor’s designated representatives are invited to attend a pre-Tender meeting.
 The purpose of the meeting will be to clarify issues and to answer questions on any matter that may be raised at that stage.
 A pre-Tender meeting will take place at [insert place] and the date, and time specified in [Appendix 16].

-Tenderers are encouraged to submit any requests for clarification to reach the Tender Committee not later than one week before the pre-Proposal meeting.
+Investors are encouraged to submit any requests for clarification to reach the Tender Committee not later than one week before the pre-Proposal meeting.

-Non-attendance at the pre-Proposal meeting will not be a cause for disqualification of a Tenderer.
+Non-attendance at the pre-Proposal meeting will not be a cause for disqualification of a Investor.

 Amendment of Tender Documents